redhat-imaging/imagefactory/Documentation/QMF.markdown

                 desc = "string describing the type of event, in this case 'FAILURE'" name = "type"
                 dtype = SCHEMA_DATA_STRING
-                desc = "string value of the new status" name = "info"
+                desc = "short string description of the failure" name = "info"
                 dtype = SCHEMA_DATA_STRING
-                desc = "string value of the old status"
+                desc = "longer string description of the failure"